OZI-Project/docs/api/ozi_build.rst

 The pyproject.toml config file
 ------------------------------

-This file lives at the root of the module/package, at the same place as the toplevel :file:`meson.build` file.
+The :term:`pyproject.toml` lives at the root of the module/package, at the same place as the toplevel :file:`meson.build` file containing the project's :term:`meson build definition`.

 Build system section
 ^^^^^^^^^^^^^^^^^^^^

-This tells tools like pip to build your project with the OZI.build backend.
+This tells tools like :term:`pip` to build your project with the OZI.build backend.
 The :term:`build backend` is a standard defined by :pep:`517`.
 For any project using OZI.build, it will look like this: